ShaiCh1/Predict_Trajectories/README.md

-#based on this article: TraPHic: Trajectory Prediction in Dense and Heterogeneous Traffic Using
+#based on this article: An LSTM Network for Highway Trajectory Prediction
-Weighted Interactions